-Assembly Bill 540 is a law that was passed in 2001 by the California legislature and was amended with Assembly Bill 2000 (AB 2000) in 2014 and Senate Bill 68 (SB 68) in 2017.
-The laws were written for students who are either undocumented or U.S. Citizens/Permanent Residents but are considered ‘non-residents for tuition purposes.’
-If these students meet specific requirements, such as attending a CA public institution of higher learning, they are able to pay ‘resident fees’ instead of ‘non-resident fees.’
+Assembly Bill 540 (AB 540) is a law that was passed in 2001 by the California legislature and was amended with both Assembly Bill 2000 (AB 2000) in 2014 and Senate Bill 68 (SB 68) in 2017.
+The laws were written for students who are either Undocumented, U.S. Citizens, or Permanent Residents but are considered "non-residents for tuition purposes."
+If these students meet specific requirements, such as attending a CA public institution of higher learning, they are able to pay resident fees instead of non-resident fees.

-- Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or Graduate from a California high school or the equivalent (for example: pass the California High School Proficiency Exam OR GED); AND
+- Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or Graduate from a California high school or the equivalent (for example: pass the California High School Proficiency Exam OR GED)

 - Enroll in an accredited California institution of higher education (CCC, CSU, or UC)

-The Non-Resident Tuition Exemption Affidavit (AB 540 Form) is worded in a way so as to protect undocumented students from having to declare their status.
-Undocumented students, including DACA recipients, are grouped with US Citizens and Permanent Residents in qualifying to pay for resident tuition fees.
+The Non-Resident Tuition Exemption Affidavit (AB 540 Form) is worded in a way to protect any Dream students from having to declare their immigration status.
+Undocumented students, including DACA recipients, are grouped with U.S. Citizens and Permanent Residents in qualifying to pay for resident tuition fees.

-As stated above, US Citizens/Permanent Residents can also be considered non-residents for tuition purposes.
+As stated above, U.S. Citizens and Permanent Residents can also be considered non-residents for tuition purposes.
 This can occur when the student’s residency status is determined by the residency status of a parent or legal guardian.
 Typically, this applies to students who are under the age of 19 or even students who are over 19, but are still financially dependent on a parent or legal guardian.

-AB 540 does NOT establish legal residency for immigrant students or for undocumented students who are eligible for AB 540.
+The Non-Resident Tuition Exemption does NOT establish legal residency for immigrant students or for undocumented students who are eligible for the Non-Resident Tuition Exemption.
 It only exempts students from paying non-resident fees.
 Undocumented students who have questions about their legal residency should consult an immigration attorney.

 Regardless of immigration status, students can apply for admission to a public college or university in California.
 The law allows students the following rights under AB 540 legislation:

-For further questions regarding how residency status affects tuition, please review E4FC’s Know the Rules Regarding CA Residency for Tuition Purposes.
+For further questions regarding how residency status affects tuition, please review Immigrants Rising's Know the Rules Regarding CA Residency for Tuition Purposes.